-Maria is a senior gender expert, researcher and project manager with 17 years’ experience in designing and executing EU funded projects focused on mainstreaming gender particularly in the areas of innovation policies, employment and education, with a focus on intersectionality and multicultural integration.
+Maria is a senior gender expert, CEO and Research Director at Smart Venice.
+She has 20 years’ experience in designing and executing EU funded projects focused on mainstreaming gender particularly in the areas of innovation policies, employment and education, with a focus on intersectionality and multicultural integration.

 She holds a PhD in Cognitive and Learning Studies, a Master Degree in Migration Studies and a Master in Training Policies and Methodologies (all dissertations on gender related subjects) and her education has been complemented with a Summer School at Central European University on Feminist Intersectionality and a Training Course at ILO (International Labor Organization) on Gender Audit Methodology.

 From 2016 to July 2019 she has been a Senior Research Fellow at Ca’ Foscari University (Department of Computer Sciences) in charge of implementing the EQUAL-IST H2020 project supporting 7 Research Organizations in conducting internal gender audits and co-design their Gender Equality Plans.
 In the same framework, she has coordinated face to face and mutual learning sessions among partners as well as a webinar series on implementing structural change for gender equality in ICT-IST institutions.

 Very active in EU level networking and knowledge sharing activities, she has been leading the Action Cluster on Citizen Engagement at the EIP European Innovation Partnership Smart Cities and Communities since 2014 until today.
 Maria is in this framework in charge of designing and promoting a webinars’ series with the organizational support of the EIP management team, as well as EU level workshops and policy outreach activities and events on inclusive smart cities and communities.